- December 6, Knots and quantum computation, Miller Institute lunch talk. (video, slides)

 - July 21, The $5-\epsilon$ colour theorem., Subfactors in Maui.

-- June 7, 4-manifold invariants from Khovanov homology, Michael Freedman's 60th Birthday Conference, Berkeley. (abstract, slides)
+- June 7, 4-manifold invariants from Khovanov homology, Michael Freedman's 60th Birthday Conference, Berkeley. (abstract, slides, video)

 Abstract: